-If you are like me, you spent your winter break with family, sure, but also with your DVR and Netflix.
-The holidays saw the release of many anticipated binge-watching candy like Fuller House Season 2 and The OA, but there was one show Netflix quietly released December 23 that probably slipped through the cracks for most: Travelers.
+If you are like me, you spent your winter break with family, but also with your DVR and Netflix.
+The holidays saw the release of many anticipated binge-watching options like Fuller House Season 2 and The OA.
+One show Netflix quietly released on December 23, however, probably slipped through the cracks for most: Travelers.
 Starring Will and Grace's Eric McCormack and a cast of intriguing newbies, the sci-fi thriller created by Brad Wright is Stranger Things meets Stargate.
 Do I have your attention now?

 McCormack stars as FBI agent Grant MacLaren tasked with tracking down an underground hacking ring whose activity has recently been flagged by the FBI.
 Through his investigation he finds four strangers seemingly connected somehow.
 When he is able to track them down, MacLaren discovers the "hackers" are not who they appear to be or from where they say they are.
 Even more unsettling is MacLaren learns that they've been waiting for him.